ESC

 0 sq km

-about 12 times the size of The Mall in Washington, DC
+about 12 times the size of the National Mall in Washington, D.C.

 tropical; humid, average temperature 20-32 degrees Celsius, wet season (May to October)